apdarr/lace/README.md

 # Lace 🪢

-A simple training app for runners to plan their your next race.
+A simple training app for runners to plan their next race.

 ### Currently implemented features: